Azerbaijan–Equatorial Guinea relations

-Azerbaijan–Equatorial Guinea relations are the bilateral relations between Azerbaijan and Equatorial Guinea in the political, socio-economic, cultural and other spheres.
+Azerbaijan–Equatorial Guinea relations are the bilateral relations between Azerbaijan and Equatorial Guinea.

-Cooperation between countries is mainly carried out in the fields of energy, investment, trade, education, etc.
+Cooperation between the two countries is mainly carried out in the fields of energy, investment, trade, education, etc. Neither country has a resident ambassador.
+Equatorial Guinea has its ambassador in Moscow accredited to Azerbaijan.

 Diplomatic relations

 Diplomatic relations between Azerbaijan and Equatorial Guinea were first established on November 11, 2004.

-The Extraordinary Ambassador of Equatorial Guinea to Azerbaijan is Jose Esono Micha Akenga.